Published Apr 12, 2023

 Article at a glance

-• Constipation is a common condition that becomes more prevalent in older age groups.
+• Constipation is a common condition that becomes more prevalent as we age.

 • Diet and lifestyle changes such as eating high fiber foods, exercising more, and staying hydrated can help alleviate symptoms of constipation and encourage bowel movements.